-Her writing has appeared or is forthcoming in Vulture, American Poetry Review, Fence, Kenyon Review, The Yale Review, Salt Hill, Radar Poetry, and Epiphany, where she was winner of the 2016 Emerging Writers Award judged by Vijay Seshadri.
+Her writing has appeared in Vulture, American Poetry Review, Fence, Kenyon Review, The Yale Review, Salt Hill, Radar Poetry, and Epiphany, where she was winner of the 2016 Emerging Writers Award judged by Vijay Seshadri.

 She's the recipient of fellowships from the Iowa Writers’ Workshop, where she received her M.F.A. in Poetry.
 She holds a B.A. in English and Creative Writing from N.Y.U.'s Gallatin School of Individualized Study.